-World Vision, is partnering in the redefinition of millions of lives with transformational gifts from philanthropists.
+World Vision has helped impact millions of lives through transformational gifts from philanthropists—evidence of God’s faithfulness.
 Today, more families have access to clean water along with new hope for healthy futures.
 Parents are better equipped to earn incomes that meet their children’s basic needs.
 Children are protected and nurtured, while they are growing in their Christian faith.
 A new day is dawning for a generation of people.

-In the last 20 years, the number of children dying from preventable causes — from hunger, poverty, and disease — has nearly halved, going from more than 30,000 a day to about 15,300.
+In the last 20 years, the number of children dying from preventable causes — from hunger, poverty, and disease — has halved, going from more than 30,000 a day to under 15,000.
 The number of people living in extreme poverty, those living on less than $1.90 a day, has dropped by more than 1 billion.

 For the first time in modern history, the world is coming to the collective realization that it is possible to end extreme poverty in our lifetimes.
 And you can be part of it.